mpsonntag/snippets/courses/teaching/golang.md

             fmt.Println("No, thank you!")
         }

-- There is a "short" statement, that can be executed immediately before an `if` condition.
+- There is a "short" statement that can be executed immediately before an `if` condition.

         func pow(x, n, lim float64) float64 {
             if v := math.Pow(x, n); v < lim {